Chargebacks: what they are and how to protect your business

 Collect documentation proving the transaction was legitimate:

-- Delivery proof: Shipping receipts, delivery confirmations
+- Delivery proof: shipping receipts, delivery confirmations, and tracking numbers

 Step 3: Submit your case